 Ranging from pennies per pair for disposable foam plugs to over $40, the cost-effectiveness of earplugs varies widely but can be boiled down to a few basic types.

-- Foam earplugs (i.e Howard Leight by Honeywell).
+Foam earplugs (i.e Howard Leight by Honeywell).
 These come in packs of 50-100 pairs and are intended to be disposable.
-You roll them in between your fingers to compress them to a small tube that expands to fit your ear canal.
+You roll them in between your fingers to compress them into a small tube that expands to fit your ear canal.

 - Pros: Excellent at blocking harmful noise yet allowing things like car horns and sirens to get through.